 Respecting Human Rights

 Sumitomo Dainippon Pharma respects the human rights of all people involved with the Company.
 In the "Declaration of Conduct: Item 5.
 Respect Human Rights", we clearly support the Universal Declaration of Human Rights and Core Labour Standards.
 And in the "Compliance Standard: Item 23.
-Prohibition of Harassment including Discrimination" clearly rejects any discrimination or harassment based on race, nationality, ethnicity, gender, age, religion, faith, belief, sexual orientation (LGBT), academic background, disability, disease or form of employment.
+Prohibition of Harassment including Discrimination" clearly rejects any discrimination or harassment based on race, nationality, ethnicity, gender, age, religion, faith, belief, sexual orientation (LGBT), gender identity, academic background, disability, disease or form of employment.

 Power harassment and sexual harassment in the workplace should be addressed as important issues that can relate to the violation of human rights.
 To prevent any harassment, Sumitomo Dainippon Pharma Office Regulations clearly stipulates anti-harassment policies including standards of disciplinary action.